Alibaba-NLP/MultilangStructureKD/README.md

 We provide a detailed description of our config file in [config](https://github.com/Alibaba-NLP/MultilangStructureKD/tree/master/config).

----

 ## Citing Us

 ### For Sequence Labelers

-Please cite the following paper when training the multilingual sequence labeling models:
+Please cite the following paper when training the **multilingual sequence labeling models**:

 ```
 @inproceedings{wang-etal-2020-structure,